cybercongress/cybercongress/site/content/post/game-of-links.md

 ![timeline](timeline.png)

-The takeoff donation will start after the approval of the governance proposal of the takeoff donation start.
-It will last until 1 of 2 of the controlling events happens:
+The takeoff donation will start after the approval of the governance proposal of the takeoff donation start itself.
+It will last until 1 of 2 of the controlling events happen:
 - 90 days have passed after the takeoff donations start
 - 600,000 ATOMs well be donated

-After the end of the takeoff donations, we will distribute EUL tokens to participators of the takeoff.
+After the end of the takeoff donations we will distribute EUL tokens to participants of the takeoff.
 This will kick-off the final round of the Game of Links.

 At this time, key players with significant stakes will have a powerful impact on the results of the Game.

-The final round will be played for 21 days after EUL token distribution.
+The final round will be played for 21 days after the distribution of EUL tokens.

 ## Distribution

-The distribution for `euler-5` in the Genesis file, will be the following:
+The distribution for `euler-5` in the Genesis file will be the following:

 ![euler-5-distribution](euler-5_distribution.png)